eHealthAfrica/aether-consumer-sdk/README.md

 ## Deserialization with Spavro

 There are many Avro libraries available for python.
 [Spavro] uses the syntax of the official python2 Avro library, while adding compatibility for Python3, and providing a 15x (de)serialization speed increase via C extensions.
-To support this functionality, we provide a `poll_and_deserialize(timeout_ms, max_records)` method, which mirrors the basic functionality of the `poll()` method from the kafka-python library, while providing deserialized messages in the following format:
+To support this functionality, we provide a `poll_and_deserialize(num_messages, timeout)` method, which mirrors the basic functionality of the `poll()` method from the kafka-python library, while providing deserialized messages in the following format:
 ```python
 {
     "topic:{topic}-partition:{partition}" : [